-An Health Savings Account is a kind of account you can have if you also have a type of medial insurance plan designated as a High Deductible Health Plan (HDHP).
+A Health Savings Account is a kind of account you can have if you also have a type of medical insurance plan designated as a High Deductible Health Plan (HDHP).
 For employer provided health insurance, your employer should let you know if you are eligible for a HSA.
 The idea behind an HSA is you put money into the account on a regular basis and then withdraw money later when major medical expenses arise.
 HSAs are unique types of accounts because they are “triple tax free.”

 When you contribute to an HSA, you receive a tax deduction.
 While money is in an HSA, if it earns interest or grows, you pay no taxes.
 Later on, as long as you withdraw the money for what the IRS deems a “qualified medical expense”, you pay no taxes then either.
 Although, keep in mind the HSA is used to cover what insurance doesn't or what is known as “out of pocket expenses”.

 Can an HSA be used to pay for childbirth?

 The IRS maintains a list of qualified medical expenses, but almost all expenses related childbirth are eligible.
 This includes expenses like delivery of a child, medications (epidural), C-section, and more.
-Because the HSA covers your family as a whole, this includes expenses specific to Mom or the baby.
+Because the HSA covers your family as a whole, this includes expenses specific to Mom and/or the baby.
 As with anything involving the IRS, there's more to it.
 Keep reading for more on how to approach this question.